 The Department of Communication Sciences and Disorders offers an innovative professional program leading to the Master's degree.
 The full-time program spans two years: four academic-year semesters (two fall, two spring), a summer session between years 1 and 2, and one or two J-terms (January Term).
 During year 1, students will engage in clinical work that directly and simultaneously corresponds to course work.
 During year 2, students will participate in an on-campus diagnostic clinic as well as complete two externships.
 Upon completion of the degree, graduates are prepared to practice clinically in a range of employment settings, including schools, hospitals, rehabilitation centers, private practice and early intervention centers.

 Providing students with choices during their graduate studies is consistent with the Department's mission to advance knowledge in the field and to prepare graduates to be the very best they can be – as clinicians, advocates, and researchers – with the population they are most interested in serving.
-Irrespective of which of the four options students select, the program of study will prepare them to treat the full range of communication disorders across the life-span and meet the academic and practicum requirements of the American Speech-Language-Hearing Association (ASHA) for the Certificate of Clinical Competence (CCC) in speech-language pathology.
+Irrespective of which of the options students select, the program of study will prepare them to treat the full range of communication disorders across the life-span and meet the academic and practicum requirements of the American Speech-Language-Hearing Association (ASHA) for the Certificate of Clinical Competence (CCC) in speech-language pathology.

 The master's degree education program in speech-language pathology at the University of New Hampshire is accredited by the Council on Academic Accreditation in Audiology and Speech-Language Pathology (CAA) of the American Speech-Language-Hearing Association, 2200 Research Boulevard #310, Rockville, MD 20850; 800.498.2071 or 301.296.5700.